Meganath-SB/portfolio/README.md

 # Meganath's Portfolio

-Vanakkam! 👋 Welcome to my portfolio!
+ Welcome to my portfolio!
 I am a **Java Developer** and **Power BI Analyst** with a keen interest in building robust software solutions and transforming raw data into actionable insights.

 ## 🚀 About Me
 - 🎓 Final year B.Tech student at **Nandha College of Technology**